mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

 * `workshop` and `answers` are in workshop directory

 ## introduction
-* computers can't comprehend natural language
-* searching natural language is inherently imprecise
+* searching natural language is inherently imprecise - computers can't comprehend natural language
+    * they need heuristic, an algorithmic shortcut in lieu of true linguistic comprehension
 * Lucene is composed of many text processing tools
-    * each tool - heuristic, an algorithmic shortcut in lieu of true linguistic comprehension
     * example: prefix query - very basic
         * simply matches the beginning letters of words
     * example: fuzzy queries - somewhere in the middle (in terms of sophistication)